Super funds deliver small gains in August despite market turbulence

 Pension returns also followed a similar pattern, with the median balanced pension option increasing by 0.4 per cent.

-Kirby Rappell, executive director at Super Ratings, observed the first two months of the new financial year were marked by the return of greater volatility.
+Kirby Rappell, executive director at Super Ratings, said the first two months of the new financial year were marked by the return of greater volatility.

 “Share markets have had a strong impact on fund returns.
 However, the need to focus on long term outcomes rather than getting caught up in daily movements is as important as ever,” he said.